 Strictly No Elephants by Lisa Mantchev

 An elephant as man’s best friend?
 This book embraces friendship and being unique.
 When the main character tries to take his best buddy to the Pet Club, they are rejected at the door.
 Instead of giving up, they find others that don’t quite fit in the mold and make their own group.
-One of the best parts of this book is that it demonstrates true friendship and kindness in the actions of the main character and his pet elephant.
+One of the best parts of this book is that it demonstrates true friendship and kindness in the main character’s actions and his pet elephant.

 Extending the Learning: Have a special day where students can bring in a stuffed animal and have their own “pet club.”
-Each student can take a turn explaining why their pet is special.
+Each student can take a turn explaining why their pet is unique.

 Be Kind by Pat Zietlow Miller

-When a classmate spills grape juice on her dress at snacktime, the main character struggles with finding ways to be kind and make her feel better.
-Some of those attempts don’t quite work out, but through persistance, she helps the Tanisha feel better in the end.
-Demonstrating persistance, the main character realizes that maybe she cannot solve Tanisha’s problem, but she can do small things to help her feel better, and those acts of kindness add up.
+When a classmate spills grape juice on her dress at snack time, the main character struggles with finding ways to be kind and make her feel better.
+Some of those attempts don’t quite work out, but she helps Tanisha feel better in the end through persistence.
+The main character realizes that maybe she cannot solve Tanisha’s problem, but she can do small things to help her feel better, and those acts of kindness add up.

 Extending the Learning: Start a kindness jar in your classroom.
 Whenever you catch someone being kind, put in a pom-pom.
-When the jar is filled, have a celebration!
+When the jar is full, have a celebration!